robruenes/experimentr/README.md

 You can use `debug` as your workerId when testing live experiments to help make sure your data doesn't end up the experiment data.
 See [convert.js](https://github.com/codementum/experimentr/blob/master/analysis/src/convert.js#L24) for details.

-Another useful trick is to empty the redis database.
-To do so, run `redis-cli` to get the redis command line prompt, then type `FLUSHDB` to delete all current keys.

-More redis commands can be found at [http://redis.io/commands](http://redis.io/commands).